-The GW4-CAT Induction for 2018 (Cohort II) will be held on September 4th-6th 2018 – one day at each of the partner institutions.
+The GW4-CAT Induction for 2019 (Cohort III) will be held on September 3rd – 5th 2019 – likely to be one day at each of the partner institutions.
 Lunch, transport costs between sites and accommodation reimbursement (if required) will be provided.

 Core and Specialist Research Training

 Fellows will also have access to a wide range of core and specialist training modules to support their research and career ambitions and to build a ‘toolkit’ of skills required for an academic career.